 Then a salutation, again based on formality, that maybe Hello, Hey, or Dear.
 Include a subject line in a business letter—for example, Re: or Subject: This Month’s Board Meeting.
 Below the subject line is the body of the letter.
 The body of the letter should begin with a statement about why you are writing the letter.

 The closing contains a statement such as Sincerely, Regards, Respectfully yours, or Yours truly.
-Approximately four lines below this, type your name and in the space in between, sign the letter.
-If it is a business letter, there is no need to put your address at the top or bottom; the letterhead will indicate who sent the letter.
+Approximately four lines below this, type your name and sign the letter in the space in between.
+If it is a business letter, there is no need to put your address at the top or bottom; the letterhead will indicate who sent it.